Sanmilie/SupportArticles-docs/support/windows-server/windows-security/enabling-smart-card-logon-third-party-certification-authorities.md

        > To turn on strong private key protection, you must use the Logical Certificate Stores view mode.
    5. Select the option to automatically put the certificate in a certificate store based on the type of certificate.
 9. Install the third-party smartcard certificate onto the smartcard.
 This installation varies according to Cryptographic Service Provider (CSP) and by smartcard vendor.
 See the vendor's documentations for instructions.
+10. Until November 2023 All it's ok but After You need a certificate with the SID integrated in the Enterprise Ca nend to reissue the client certificate for the new Requerement
-10. Log on to the workstation with the smartcard.
+11. Log on to the workstation with the smartcard.

 ### Possible issues